homemadearcade/zero/todo/9_BUGS.md

 --------------------------------------------------------------------------------------

 When the game is paused, it doesnt change relations ( when editing them ) until the next reload?
-  If game is paused and theres a relation update then reload the game... again
+  If game is paused and theres a relation update then reload the game... again?

 Game host requires you to reload the game doesnt it.
 Because host is decided in PreloaderScene

-the size of the game edges messes up the mouse preview I believe
+the size of the game edges messes up the cobrowsing mouse

+---

+Just have a thing that prevents it from spawning near the edge?
+Wtf is up with this spawning bs??
+Why the corner??
+Have Player Camera Area be a Zone?

+---

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------